Kevinpaulose05/Git-and-Open-Source---Get-started/README.md

-### Beginner's Guide to GIT and Github if you'll follow this repo i thing you will get to learn most about it
+### Beginner's Guide to GIT and Github if you'll follow this repo you will get to learn most about them

 <div align="center">